k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

    For example: crm_address_number_of_records.

-   This **enables the user to override the range for the number of generated records**  for each table in the TDM task.
+   The external parameter **enables the user to override the range for the number of generated records**  for each table in the TDM task.
 For example, ask to generate customers with 2-4 addresses and 3-6 contracts each.

 ## Implementation of Data Generation Flows